Using Row Access Policies¶

 Implementing Row Access Policies¶

-The following steps are a representative guide to configure Row-level Security privileges and add row access policies to tables and views.
+The following steps are a representative guide to configure row access policy privileges and add row access policies to tables and views.

 These steps make the following assumptions: